 7. Don’t be afraid to go against the flow.
 Be willing to compromise, but not to sacrifice your values or beliefs to please or appease others.

 8. Be comfortable in your own skin.
 Hold your ground.
 Say what you mean without saying it mean.

 9. Keep a journal.
 Make it a habit to write something in it daily.
 You’ll be surprised how much direction you can derive from your writing, and how much you’ll say, “Who the hell is this person?” a year after you start journaling.

 Last but not least…

-10. Honor yourself.
+10. Practice Self-love and Honor yourself.
 You are unique, special, talented, intelligent, beautiful and so deserving of good things in life, first of which is giving yourself a chance to live your most authentic life.